Bylaws of the Educational Committee

 Education and training of Paediatric Cardiologists is one of the main objectives of AEPC as a professional organisation.
 The Council is the body within the organisation responsible for co-ordinating and developing educational activities.
-To assist the Council in realizing its educational goals, the Council of the Association for European Paediatric Cardiology creates an educational committee.
+To assist the Council in realizing its educational goals, the AEPC Council created an educational committee.
 This committee will work under the guidance of the Council on educational projects defined and approved by the Council.

 Aims of the Educational Committee:

 - Assisting the Council in defining European training requirements for Paediatric Cardiology

 - Defining the training recommendations has become a major task for the Association.
 The educational committee assists the council with developing the general training requirements for accreditation by the Association as European Paediatric Cardiologist.
 This involves revising the current Association recommendations and updating them according to changes in the profession.
 These proposals are submitted to the Association Council for approval.
 These training recommendations will be used as basis for the European examination in Paediatric Cardiology

 - Regarding the development of subspecialities, the educational committee supports the Council in developing guidelines for subspeciality training in close collaboration with the working groups.
 Proposals developed are submitted to the Council of the Association for approval.

 - The Council will instruct the Educational Committee to evaluate and advise the Council regarding proposals for training requirements in Paediatric Cardiology coming from the Working Groups or external professional organisations.

 - The Council delegates the responsibility for organizing and co-ordinating the Association’s teaching course program.
 This includes the ‘junior member’ teaching courses as well as any teaching activity organised by the working groups.
 The Educational Committee develops a long-term proposal for teaching courses.
 The Educational Committee supervises and approves the programs of the teaching courses.
 The content should be evaluated based on the Association’s training requirements.